Lloyds Pharmacy stores closed as staff go on strike

 The committee recently negotiated improvements to pay rates, which started at €10.60 an hour in some cases, and other conditions.
 A majority of 52 per cent to 48 per cent voted in favour of this.

-Mr Light argued that if reports received by the union were true, then it was “nothing short of a scandal”.
+Mr Light said that if reports received by the union were true, then it was “nothing short of a scandal”.

 A Lloyds spokesman said that “everyone in the company is affected by improved pay and conditions” and thus had a right to vote.